sebastien/dotenv/README.md

 ### Create a customizable company profile

 ## Command-line reference

 ### Profiles

+- `dotenv --create PROFILE?` ― creates the profile with the given name, using "`default`" in case `PROFILE` is not specified.

 - `dotenv PROFILE` ― activates the given PROFILE, which will then be located at `~/.dotenv/profile/active`.
 Any file overridden by